 9. The Valley of Temples- the most important archeological site in Sicily

 Visit the Valley of Temples for archeological wonders and history.

-Valley of Temples (Valle dei Templi) can be found in Agrigento city South of Sicily.
-A complex of Hellenic architecture monuments is the most important testimony to the ancient culture in Sicily.
+The Valley of Temples (Valle dei Templi) can be found in Agrigento city South of Sicily.
+A complex of Hellenic architectural monuments is the most important testimony to the ancient culture in Sicily.